For Associations & Communities

 Value limited to network access and educational content Value from a monetizable expertise ecosystem

-Members view dues as an expense Members earn Return on Contribution + licensing revenue
+Members view dues as an expense Members earn Recognition of Contribution + licensing revenue

 Constant new member acquisition needed Value creation attracts members organically